sgothel/pi-gen/README.md

    really usable yet in a traditional sense yet.
 Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

- - **Stage 2** - lite system.
+ - **stage2** - lite system.
 This stage produces the Raspbian-Lite image.
 It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

-   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.
+   Python and Lua are included here, as they are often required by certain setup scripts.

+ - **stage3a** - litex system.
+Contains a minimal *xserver-xorg* subset and *dwm* with *stterm*, suitable for embedded systems using graphics.

+ - **stage3a_dev** - litexdev system.
+Contains full commandline development tools and developer library packages based on *stage3a* inclusive *build-essential*, gcc, clang, OpenJDK 11, etc.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.
+ - **stage3b** - desktop system.
+Contains a complete desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspbian image.
+ - **stage4** - Normal Raspbian image.
 System meant to fit on a 4GB card.
 This is the stage that installs most things that make Raspbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.
+ - **stage5** - The Raspbian Full image.
+More development
+   tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.